Doctoral Programme in Applied Linguistics: Managing Languages, Arguments and Narratives in the Datafied Society (LAND)

 On a hands-on level, the school includes methodological courses (with an emphasis on corpus-based methods) as well as basic and advanced courses in natural language processing (NLP) and Computational Linguistics, with the aim of training linguists who have sufficient literacy in these fields to do fundamental and applied research on language in the datafied society.

 Application requirements and practical information

 - Candidates enrolled as doctoral students at a Swiss university

 - Candidates either just starting or already at a more advanced stage of their doctoral research

 - Admission of candidates with a Master's from a university of applied sciences is possible at USI upon evaluation of each profile

 Prospective students should send their academic CV, a description of their research focus and a letter of motivation (including how their research topic fits into the programme’s theme) to Eva Kuske (email@example.com).

 Travel Grant Requirements: We offer our doctoral students financial contributions for the attendance of conferences in a relevant research field in Switzerland and abroad.
 A maximum amount of CHF 500 is available per request.
 Applications for financial grants must be submitted before the conference.
-They must be sent by email to firstname.lastname@example.org (first deadline for 2022 conferences: December 15, 2021).
+They must be sent by email to firstname.lastname@example.org.
 The applications will be examined by the directors of the doctoral programme.

 The application should contain the following information, compiled in a single PDF document: